-means, in respect of the Observation Date of the Leverage Reset Time (t), a rate which shall be determined with respect to such Valuation Date(t) by the Calculation Agent as the difference between (1) the 12-month CME Term SOFR Reference Rate, as published on Refinitiv RIC .SR1Y and (2) the US SOFR Secured Overnight Financing Rate, as published on Reuters RIC USDSOFR= or any successor page, each being the rate as of the calendar day immediately preceding the Leverage Reset Time (t), provided that if any of such rates is not available, then that rate shall be determined by reference to the latest available rate that was published on the relevant Refinitiv page.
+PRt is the highest level of the PR Index during the respective Intraday means, in respect of the Observation Date of Leverage Reset Time (t), the Overnight HKD Hong Kong Interbank Offered Rate (HIBOR) Fixing, as published on Reuters RIC HIHKDOND= or any successor page, being the rate as of day (t), provided that if such rate is not available, then the rate shall be determined by reference to the latest available rate that was published on the relevant Reuters page.
 Upon the occurrence or likely occurrence, as determined by the Calculation Agent, of a Benchmark Event, the Calculation Agent may make adjustments as it may determine appropriate to account for the relevant event or circumstance, including but not limited to using any alternative rates from such date, with or without retroactive effect as the Calculation Agent may in its sole and absolute discretion determine.